 From an evolutionary perspective, 5G is now a reality with live deployments and active use cases in multiple countries.
 Functionally, 5G is 100 times faster and has 1000 times more capacity, fundamentally changing technology access globally.
-This allows mobile network providers to offer high-powered and reliable services with lower latency, reduced energy usage, and massive connectivity for devices.
+This allows mobile network providers to offer high-powered and reliable services with lower latency, reduced energy usage, and massive device connectivity.

-According to PWC, in the next four years, telecom players will invest massively — up to US $57 billion — to set up a higher network density and to upgrade active equipment.
+According to PWC, telecom players will invest massively — up to US $57 billion in the next four years — to set up a higher network density and upgrade active equipment.
 During this period, operators will try to reduce and phase out the 4G rollout experience.
-When 4G was launched in 2012, it catalyzed a revolution in the adoption of data services; however, operators struggled to generate additional revenues from end-users to cover the investments.
+When 4G was launched in 2012, it catalyzed a revolution in adopting data services; however, operators struggled to generate additional revenues from end-users to cover the investments.